Trump defends his use of unproven treatment for coronavirus

 The U.S. Food and Drug Administration has warned about potential serious side effects with the use of the drug in COVID-19 patients.

+Weeks ago, Trump had promoted the drug as a potential treatment based on a positive report about its use against the virus, but subsequent studies found that it was not helpful.

+The White House physician, Sean Conley, said in a memo released late on Monday that he and the president had discussed the evidence for and against taking the drug and had agreed that “the potential benefit from treatment outweighed the relative risks.”

-Reporting by Steve Holland and Tim Ahmann; writing by Susan Heavey, Editing by Franklin Paul
+Reporting by Steve Holland, Tim Ahmann and Jeff Mason; Editing by David Gregorio